Trevorjoel/meet-app/README.md

 Username: Jenny Pass: jenny

 PHP/SQL/Db

 1) When one user deletes conversation it still shows on the profile of the user who didn’t delete it.
 Conversations remain in database until both users delete it but the conversation isn’t revived when non deleted user messages again.
 How to revive a conversation??
+Suggestion: New column in pm table with deleted time?? if conversation has a new message later than the deleted time then show conversation.
 Code in question: viewprofile.php Line: 121

 JS/Ajax/JQ